-The Upper Tribunal refused a homeowner's application to remove a covenant preventing building on her garden.
+The Upper Tribunal refused a homeowner's application to remove a covenant preventing building in her garden as well as to vary a limitation on access.

-This case concerns a homeowner's application to modify or discharge a restrictive covenant under Section 84 of the Law of Property Act 1925 (the "LPA 1925").
+This case concerned a homeowner's application to modify or discharge a restrictive covenant and to modify a right of way under Section 84 of the Law of Property Act 1925 (the "LPA 1925").

 Facts